taskflow/taskflow/README.md

 Taskflow helps you quickly write parallel tasks programs in modern C++

-:exclamation: Starting from [v2.5.0](https://github.com/taskflow/taskflow/releases/tag/2.5.0), we have renamed cpp-taskflow to ***taskflow*** to broaden its support and future application scopes.
-The core codebase remains *unchanged*.
-You may only need to [change the remote URL](https://help.github.com/en/github/using-git/changing-a-remotes-url) to this new repository.
-Thank your for the support!

 # Why Taskflow?

 Taskflow is faster, more expressive, and easier for drop-in integration